Turning the One-Key™ design system into a 90% efficiency engine

 We also shipped fully customizable screen templates built from these pattern collections.

-Each Template:
+Each template:

 • Reflected real user scenarios